 M/s.
-Neha Bothra & Co., Chartered Accountants having Firm Registration No. - 326938E, were appointed as Branch Auditors of the Company at the 88th Annual General Meeting of the company, for a term of 5 (five) consecutive years upto the conclusion of the 93rd Annual General Meeting of the Company to be held in the calendar year 2027, shall continue to be the Branch Auditors of the Company.
+Neha Bothra & Co., Chartered Accountants having Firm Registration No. - 326938E, were appointed as Branch Auditors of the Engineering (MICCO) Division of the Company at the 88th Annual General Meeting of the Company, for a term of five (5) consecutive years upto the conclusion of the 93rd Annual General Meeting of the Company to be held in the calendar year 2027, shall continue to be the Branch Auditor of Engineering (MICCO) Division of the Company.